 Just like the turkey tradition, it took me years to accept that I don’t much enjoy loading batteries and building toys, peeling potatoes, and chopping veggies on Christmas day.

 For Christmas, I want to sit back, relax and listen, watch, and soak up the atmosphere.
 I can create my own traditions.

 So I serve Christmas dinner on Christmas eve.

-Christmas is for leftovers, the well-cured, flavour-dense leftovers of a roast beef Sunday dinner, roast tomatoes, sautéed Brussel sprouts and pomegranate goat cheese salad, garlic mashed potatoes, and Yorkshire puddings.
+Christmas is for leftovers, the well-cured, flavor-dense leftovers of a roast beef Sunday dinner, roast tomatoes, sautéed Brussel sprouts, and pomegranate goat cheese salad, garlic mashed potatoes, and Yorkshire puddings.